mrkarezina/awesome-search/README.md

 ### Github Repos

 We use a set to track which awesome lists a repository appears on.
-After indexing the contents of the set are added as a [tag feild](https://oss.redislabs.com/redisearch/Tags/) for filtering search results by awesome list.
+After indexing the contents of the set are added as a document property for [filtering search results]((https://oss.redislabs.com/redisearch/Query_Syntax/#field_modifiers)) by awesome list.
 ```
 SADD resource:github:{owner}:{repo_name}:lists {list}
 ```